Get Paid to Move to Another State in 2021

 The median cost of a home is 105k, resulting in the cost of living being extremely affordable.
 Friendly neighborhoods with good education and low crime make this a brilliant place for young families to grow old.

-Baltimore knows it needs to invest in their community to improve the crime rates.
+Baltimore knows it needs to invest in its community to improve the crime rates.
 If you're a future home-buyer this program reduces the amount of money you’ll need up-front to buy your home.
 It may not be your first choice of places to live, but you can be a part of the change!

 Looking to build your dream home?
 Lincoln, KS may be your spot!
 On top of the free land, the quality of life, low cost of living, low crime, and good schools make it a prime place to start a family.

 If you meet the criteria of any of the incentive programs and still need some persuading, there are other benefits to transitioning to remote work in a new city.

 The goal is to make the economic advantages available to residents of rural Utah areas, while also allowing companies to tap into the local workforce helping boost the local economies.

 This is amazing news for adventure seekers and outdoorists!
 Utah is an adult playground with SO much room for activities.
 Who wouldn't want to work closer to where you can play?
 Take advantage of this while you can!

 Greener Commute: Save that Time & Money, Honey!